cortext/GeoNames/README.md

 * [download.geonames.org/export/dump/admin2Codes.txt](http://download.geonames.org/export/dump/admin2Codes.txt)
 * [download.geonames.org/export/dump/hierarchy.zip](http://download.geonames.org/export/dump/hierarchy.zip)

+To create the data model and upload the data (without allcountries table), use the [first sql scriptGeoNames_01_create_db](GeoNames_01_create_db.sql).
+Pay attention:
+* you will have warnings for the **elevation** column in the three tables for cities due to missing values.
+As we are using NOT NULL as default, the column elevation will receive '0' instead of having a missing value.
+You may change this behaviour.
+* we are using CHARSET=utf8 COLLATE utf8_unicode_ci.
+You may concider using utf8mb4.
+* The data engine used here is MYISAM.
+Change this according to your Data management system.
 ### Unsing zip/postal codes
 * [download.geonames.org/export/zip/allCountries.zip](http://download.geonames.org/export/zip/allCountries.zip)

 Note: you will find all the regular expressions to collect zip codes in the table countryinfo in the two colomns:
-* **postalCodeRegex** : list of all the detailled regular expressions by countries (if exists) to collect postal / zip codes
+* **postalCodeRegex** : list of all the detailed regular expressions by countries (if exists) to collect postal / zip codes
 * **postalCodeFormat** : basic patterns of the postal / zip codes

 ## Set up all feature classes
 For those who want all information, you can download, unzip, and build a table with all geonames feature classes.
-This table will have the same structure than cities1000, cities5000 and cities15000, and share some of information that are also listed in these three tables.
+This table will have the same structure than cities1000, cities5000 and cities15000, and share some of information that is also listed in these three tables.
 * [download.geonames.org/export/dump/allCountries.zip](http://download.geonames.org/export/dump/allCountries.zip)

 **First 10 feature classes in the allcountries table**